-2) We will establish with the customer a list of relevant key phrases to target for ranking on Google’s first page.
+3) We will establish with the customer a list of relevant key phrases to target for ranking on Google’s first page.
 The number of key phrases will be contingent on what is included in the specific SEO Package chosen by the Client.
 The Agency guarantees a first-page ranking on Google for at least one of these phrases within 6 months from the date of sign up, confirmed by our SEO reporting tool.